-Learn how to grow lettuce and have access to tasty lettuce as well as an abundance of lettuce seeds for next season.
-Successfully growing lettuce is made easier with certain lettuce varieties.
+Learn how to grow lettuce and have access to great tasting lettuce for your salads.
+Also, learn how to create an abundance of lettuce seeds for the next growing season.
+And successfully growing lettuce can be made easier with certain lettuce varieties.

 Planting lettuce in a container enables you to grow lettuce on your deck or patio.
-This is one way of growing lettuce that almost anyone will be able to accomplish.
+This is one way of how to grow lettuce that almost anyone will be able to accomplish.

 Growing lettuce is easy as long as you meet its basic growing requirements.
 Lettuce in general are cool weather plants and the easiest time to grow lettuce is in the early spring or fall.